scikit-learn-contrib/scikit-matter/docs/source/selection.rst

 Voronoi FPS
 ###########
-In the case of sample selection, it may be computationally beneficial to use VoronoiFPS in place of FPS to compute a sample subset.
-VoronoiFPS can be instantiated:
+In FPS, points are selected based upon their Hausdorff distance to previous selections, i.e. the minimum distance between a given point and any previously selected points.
+This implicitly constructs a Voronoi tessellation which is updated with each new selection, as each unselected point "belongs" to the Voronoi polyhedron of the nearest previous selection.

+This implicit tessellation enabled a more efficient evaluation of the FPS -- at each iteration, we need only consider for selection those points at the boundaries of the Voronoi polyhedra, and when updating the tessellation we need only consider moving those points whose Hausdorff distance is greater than half of the distance between the corresponding Voronoi center and the newly selected point, per the triangle equality.

+This is particularly appealing when using a non-Euclidean or computationally-intensive distance metric, for which the decrease in computational time due to the reduction in distance calculations outweighs the increase from bookkeeping.

+These selectors can be instantiated using :py:class:`skcosmo.sample_selection.VoronoiFPS`.

 .. code-block:: python

- ## TODO
+    from skcosmo.feature_selection import VoronoiFPS
+    selector = VoronoiFPS(
+                        n_to_select=4,
+                        progress_bar=True,
+                        score_threshold=1E-12
+                        full=False,

+                        # int or 'random', default=0
+                        # Index of the first selection.
+                        # If ‘random’, picks a random value when fit starts.
+                        initialize = 0,
+                        )
+    selector.fit(X)

+    Xr = selector.transform(X)

 In many cases, this algorithm may not increase upon the efficiency.
-The ``sweet spot for Voronoi FPS is when... ## TODO
+For example, for simple metrics (such as Euclidean distance), Voronoi FPS will likely not accelerate, and may decelerate, computations when compared to FPS.
+The ``sweet spot for Voronoi FPS is when the number of selectable samples is already enough to divide the space with Voronoi polyhedrons, but not yet comparable to the total number of samples, when the cost of bookkeeping significantly degrades the speed of work compared to FPS.